Characters of the Marvel Cinematic Universe: M–Z: Ebony Maw

 Ebony Maw (voiced and portrayed via motion capture by Tom Vaughan-Lawlor) is an adopted son of Thanos and member of the Black Order who is killed in space after being defeated by Tony Stark and Peter Parker.
-A past version of Maw from 2014 travels through time with Thanos' forces to stop the Avengers from foiling his plans.
+A past version of Maw from 2014 travels through time with Thanos's forces to stop the Avengers from foiling his plans.
 However, they are all disintegrated when Stark uses the Infinity Gauntlet.